build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

-This request may trigger a compilation on the build target to run.
+This request may trigger a compilation on the selected build targets.
 The server is free to send any
-number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before
+number of `build/compileReport`, `build/publishDiagnostics` and `build/logMessage` notifications
-completing the response.
-The client is free to forward these messages to the LSP editor client.
+during compilation before completing the response.

 The client will get a `requestId` field in `RunResult` if the `requestId` field in the
 `RunParams` is defined.